Xiao Mian: During Emperor Wenzong's and Emperor Wuzong's reigns

 In 826, by which time Emperor Muzong's son Emperor Jingzong was emperor, Xiao Mian was again made an advisor to the Crown Prince, and sent out to have his office at Luoyang.
-After Emperor Jingzong died later that year and was succeeded by his brother Emperor Wenzong, Emperor Wenzong recalled Xiao to serve as acting Zuo Pushe (左僕射), the other head of the executive bureau, as well as advisor to the crown prince.
+After Emperor Jingzong died later that year and was succeeded by his brother Emperor Wenzong, Emperor Wenzong recalled Xiao to serve as acting Zuo Puye (左僕射), the other head of the executive bureau, as well as advisor to the crown prince.
 Xiao claimed an illness and declined to report to Chang'an; Emperor Wenzong thereafter allowed him to retire.

 Around this time, Xiao's mother Lady Wei died, and he observed a period of mourning for her.
 After the period of mourning was over, Emperor Wenzong again tried to recall him, but he again declined based on claim of illness.
 As he still considered Luoyang to be too busy of a place, and particularly did not want to be receiving guests all the time, he went to live at his vacation mansion at Jiyuan, and it was said that he enjoyed life in the hills.
 In 834, by which time Emperor Wenzong had created his son Li Yong crown prince, he again tried to recall Xiao to serve as advisor to Li Yong.
 Xiao sent his brother Xiao Jie (蕭傑) to Chang'an with his petition declining the post.
 Emperor Wenzong accepted his petition and allowed him to remain in retirement.
 He died in 842.